ilkerkosaroglu/The1Machine/generatorCode/index.md

-The updated code with the windows shell compatibility
+Updated code files for the windows